Robert Warren (ornithologist): Life

-Warren was born in Cork.
-In his early years he corresponded with fellow Irish ornithologist William Thompson.
-In 1851 he moved to Moyview, County Sligo, where he studied the birds of Killala Bay, Bartragh Island and the River Moy.
+In 1851 he moved to Moyview, County Sligo, where he studied the birds of Killala Bay, Bartragh Island and the River Moy, writing papers for the Proceedings of the Dublin Natural History Society.
 In 1900 he was co-author with Richard J. Ussher of The Birds of Ireland.
+However, Robert Lloyd Praeger and others credit much of the book to Ussher, though Charles Bethune Moffat stated: "beside writing a number of articles, has contributed enough from his great store of personal observations on birds to considerably enrich the book."